qiime2/docs/source/tutorials/sample-classifier.rst

 .. question::
    What happens when feature optimization is disabled with the option ``--p-no-optimize-feature-selection``?
 How does this impact classification accuracy?

+K-fold cross-validation is performed during automatic feature selection and parameter optimization steps.
+Five-fold cross-validation is performed by default, and this value can be adjusted using the ``--p-cv`` parameter.
+A separate portion of samples is removed from the data set prior to model training and optimization, and used as a test set to determine model accuracy.
+The fraction of test samples to remove is adjusted with the ``--p-test-size`` parameter.

 .. question::
    Try to figure out what the ``--p-parameter-tuning`` parameter does.
 What happens when it is disabled with the option ``--p-no-parameter-tuning``?
 How does this impact classification accuracy?